Compelling Evidence 3.0 (CE3.0) in the Pre-dispute and Pre-arbitration Environments

 step_1

-Seller will work with their acquirer to locate and package data elements that meet CE3.0 qualification criteria for two historical transactions that occurred 120 – 365 days prior to the dispute date for the same cardholder (identical PAN).
+Merchants will work with their acquirer to locate and package data elements that meet CE3.0 qualification criteria for two historical transactions that occurred 120 – 365 days prior to the dispute date for the same cardholder (identical PAN).

 The acquirer will deliver the response package via Visa Resolve Online (VROL) where the CE3.0 data elements will be validated.